-- The AIHW compiles the Australian Institue of Health and Welfare (AIHW) health expenditure database from a wide range of government and nongovernment sources.
+- The Australian Institute of Health and Welfare (AIHW) compiles its health expenditure database from a wide range of government and non-government sources.
 The data are mainly administrative in nature though some survey information is included.
 Since 2008-09, the main source of government expenditure data has been the Government Health Expenditure national minimum data set (GHE NMDS).
-The GHE NMDS was developed with the advice of the Health Expenditure Advisory Committee (HEAC) and is mandatory for all states and territories. - Total health expenditure excludes some sources of expenditure, including Australian Defence Force expenditure, some local government expenditure and some non-government organisation expenditure. - The state and territory estimates are intended to give some indication of differences in the overall levels of expenditure on health within the states and territories; they do not necessarily reflect actual levels of activity by state and territory governments. - The data, to the greatest extent possible, are produced on an accrual basis. - Estimates in this report are not comparable with the data published in issues prior to 2005-06 because of the reclassification of expenditure on high-level residential aged care from 'health services' to 'welfare services'.
+The GHE NMDS was developed with the advice of the Health Expenditure Advisory Committee (HEAC) and is mandatory to report against for all state and territory governments. - Total health expenditure excludes some sources of expenditure, including Australian Defence Force expenditure, some local government expenditure and some non-government organisation expenditure. - The state and territory estimates are intended to give some indication of differences in the overall levels of expenditure on health within the states and territories; they do not necessarily reflect actual levels of activity by state and territory governments. - The data, to the greatest extent possible, are produced on an accrual basis. - Estimates in Health expenditure Australia 2011-12 are not comparable with the data published in issues prior to 2005-06 because of the reclassification of expenditure on high-level residential aged care from 'health services' to 'welfare services'.